Why Choose Gravel Over Concrete for Your Hot Tub Base?

 Another option is to pour a custom concrete base for your hot tub.
 This can be more expensive than a concrete slab but can be tailored to your hot tub’s specific size and shape.

-In the UK, I had a conservatory (garden room) built specifically to have a hot tub at one end.
+In the UK, I had a conservatory (garden room) explicitly built to have a hot tub at one end.
 I ensured that the builders strengthened the concrete floor at that point with reinforcing bars (rebars) to handle the weight of the hot tub, plus water and bathers.

 Wooden deck